oleksii-shepel/angular-inline-worker/projects/nygma/web-workers/README.md

 </p>

 <p align="justify">
 <b>@nygma/web-workers</b> is a powerful Javascript library that helps you interact seamlessly with web workers.
 The way you work with web workers is reminiscent of the use of thread objects in modern OOP languages such as C# or Java.
 Below is a code example of task definition which will be executed by web worker.
-As you can see it is a simple function defined in global scope, which takes a WorkerArgs structure as a parameter.
+As you can see it is a common function defined in global scope, which takes a WorkerArgs structure as a parameter.
 This structure contains an input object which can be of any cloneable object type and helper functions that allow task to inform the outside world about its progress and result.
 Possibility to cancel long running tasks is also embedded into the library.
 </p>

 ```typescript